jclehner/nmrpflash/README.md

 ### Using nmrpflash

-Download the correct firmware image for your device.
+First, download the correct firmware image for your device.
 When downloading from the Netgear site, the firmware is usually contained in a `.zip` file - extract this first.
 The actual firmware file will have an extension such as `.chk`, `.bin`, `.trx` or `.img`.